davidryan59/synth-control/README.md

   - Data object to construct an SCM
   - SCA (which gets flattened)

 The SCA constructor can be used to concatenate smaller SCAs.
 It is possible to first map SCAs (using `sca.map(data)`, see next section) and then combine them using the constructor, such as `sca2 = new SynthControlArray([ sca1, sca1.map(data) ])`.
 In this way, very complex synth control (SCA) can be built up iteratively from atomic units of synth control messages (SCM).
+However the library construction (next) allows the whole chain of iterations to be easily specified in one place.

 2. **Library construction** If `data` is an object, constructor will look for a library and a label, e.g. `{library: myLibrary, label: 'myLabel'}`
   - `myLibrary` will be a Javascript plain object
   - `myLabel` will be a string
-  - `constructionData` is `myLibrary[myLabel]` and will be an object with keys `level` and `contents`
+  - `constructionData` is `myLibrary[myLabel]` and will be an object that includes keys `level` and `contents`
-  - `level` will be a non-negative integer
+  - `constructionData.level` will be a non-negative integer
-  - `contents` will be an array
-  - For each entry `contentItem` there are two formats:
+  - `constructionData.contents` will be an array, for each entry `contentItem` there are two formats:
     - SCM construction data, such as `{param: 'freq', length: 10, value: 420}`
-    - Link to SCA library construction, such as `{label: 'otherLabel'}`, this will **iterate** SCA construction
+    - Iteration to SCA library construction, such as `{label: 'otherLabel'}`
-  - See the example at the top of this page for a complete library and SCA constructor
+  - See above for a complete SCA library construction example
+  - Note:
-  - For iterated items, `level` must be strictly lower, which prevents any infinite loops.
+    - For `{label: 'otherLabel'}` the library entry `'otherLabel'` must have strictly lower level, this prevents all infinite loops
+    - Can optionally specify maps: `{label: 'otherLabel', maps: [...mapObjects]}`

 ### Mappings

 Can make new SCMs / SCAs from mappings on existing SCMs / SCAs, via `scm.map(data)` and `sca.map(data)`:
 - If `data` is an array, then each mapping in the data array will be applied sequentially, with the final result returned.
-- Otherwise, assume `data` is a plain Javascript object
+- Otherwise, assume `data` is a Javascript plain object
 - General form is `data = {type: 'type', ...otherData}`, and the mapping used will switch based on `type`.
 - If type is not recognised, do nothing, and return the original object.
 - Here are some defined types of mapping: